russmckendrick/records/content/albums/where-have-all-the-flowers-gone-2943563/index.md

 ---
 title: "Pete Seeger - Where Have All The Flowers Gone?"
-album_artist: "Pete Seeger"
+artist: "Pete Seeger"
-album_title: "Where Have All The Flowers Gone?"
+album_name: "Where Have All The Flowers Gone?"
 date: 2019-01-19
 release_id: "2943563"
 slug: "where-have-all-the-flowers-gone-2943563"
+hideSummary: true
 cover:
     image: "where-have-all-the-flowers-gone-2943563.jpg"
+    alt: "Where Have All The Flowers Gone? by Pete Seeger"
+    caption: "Where Have All The Flowers Gone? by Pete Seeger"
-tags: ["Folk, World, & Country"]
+genres: ["Folk, World, & Country"]
-hideSummary: true
+styles: ["Folk"]
 ---

 ## Tracklisting